mindspore-ai/docs/docs/lite/docs/source_en/troubleshooting_guide.md

     ERROR [mindspore\lite\src\lite_session.cc:**] CompileGraph] Schedule kernels failed: -500
     ```

     - Analysis: When the static library is linked, not all symbols in the static library are imported by default.
-The Creator function of parameter is registered with the singleton object through the global static object.
+The Creator function of Parameter is registered with the singleton object through the global static object.

     - Solution: When linking the static library built by Visual Studio, choose "Properties > Linker > Command Line > Additional Options" and add /WHOLEARCHIVE:libmindspore-lite.lib.